kurnik-org/city-is/README.md

 npm install
 ```

-Create simlink to the public storage folder and give appropriate read permissions to the folder.
+Create symlink to the public storage folder and give appropriate read permissions to the folder.

 ```
 php artisan storage:link